 University Recreation Center & Fitness Facilities

-When fitness facilities are allowed to be reopened we will reopen the URC following the state’s safety guidelines.
+The URC will follow the state’s safety guidelines for fitness facilities.
 The URC fee was voted by the student body to construct a facility and this fee is committed to repaying the bonds issued to construct the facility and this responsibility remains in place.
 The State of Washington does not fund construction for facilities that provide student activities and therefore students must assess themselves a fee to construct facilities such as the URC and the student union (PUB).

 We’re with you from the beginning

-Our advisors in the Center for Academic Advising & Retention (CAAR) are all working remotely and are available to help students plan a year-long schedule that fits your needs and schedule.
+Advisors in the Center for Academic Advising & Retention (CAAR) are working remotely and are available to help you plan a year-long schedule that fits your needs.
 In addition, our Student Activities, Involvement and Leadership (SAIL) team is preparing a myriad of virtual events to keep you engaged wherever you are.
 And our Counseling and Psychological Services (CAPS) staff are here to support you as you transition to college life and navigate our current environment.

 Scheduling classes with you in mind